Static Line Parachuting

 Groups, corporate team building and charity events

-For groups of four or more people we can run dedicated courses midweek.
+For groups of eight or more, we can run a dedicated course midweek.

 The First Jump course includes: